I grew up on the streets of London and went to a pretty rough, all boys school in Tottenham. A school which dated back to the 15th century.

 But that’s another story…

-What mattered was I was able to improve my grades by orders of magnitude and get into University.
+What mattered was I was able to improve my grades by orders of magnitude, and eventually get into university.

 After graduating with Honours in Business, while searching for that perfect career role in marketing, I’d take up temporary roles.
 One such role was at Cornhill Publications in central London, cold calling prospective customers to sell advertising for an annual oil and gas industry periodical.